dominikh/go-tools/staticcheck/README.md

 - Detects always true/always false comparisons involving unsigned integers and 0.
 - Detect misuses of standard library functions.
+- Detects variables that are technically unused, but not detected by the compiler as such because they're used in `append`.

 Additionally, if the `-dubious` flag is used, the following possibly wrong constructs will be flagged: